JohnCosta27/RealTimeTradingSystem/log/logbook.md

 ## 19/01/2023
 - Had the meeting with Julien, he seems happy with my progress and gave me some pointers in testing the performance of the system.
 - Added a redis server to store cache from the system.
 I haven't yet invalidated the various cached items, that's the next step.

+## 23/01/2023
+Very significant change with the way that events are handled with RabbitMQ.
+Previously I was going something pretty wrong, so now I readjusted this and it is working great!
+(Each service has its own queue, acting as an Inbox).